Last Updated on February 25, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 Thanks for all of your questions and post ideas, folks, and should you have additional questions, use the contact form to get in touch!

 Early on, The STI Project had a wealth of supporters, some of which I’ve never met in person and who are helping spread the word far and wide (one gal has been posting posters across the US as she works as a truck driver).

-I want to take a moment to express the immense gratitude I have for this support as well as the gratitude all of the people contracting an STD, living with an STD, or loving someone with an STD have for all of you!!!
+I want to take a moment to express the immense gratitude I have for this support as well as the gratitude all of the people contracting an STI, living with an STI/STD, or loving someone with an STI have for all of you!!!